 In the Owner-Architect Contract, services beyond “Basic Services” and identified at the time of agreement are now categorized as “Supplemental Services,” to avoid confusing them with “Additional Services” that arise during the course of the project.
 Therefore, parties should be cognizant of these changes at the outset of entering into their contracts.
 The agreements should be made clear what services are to be anticipated from the outset as Basic, Supplemental, and Additional.

 This article highlights just a few changes to the AIA documents.
-For more information about the updated documents, or any other Construction Law matter, please contact Ashley Wilkinson or Jim Mall.
-Links to their direct contact information are included below.
+For more information about the updated documents, or any other Construction Law matter, please contact Jim Mall.
+A link to his contact information is included below.

 This material is for informational purposes only.
 It is not and should not be solely relied on as legal advice in dealing with any specific situation.